kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 "<span style="background-color: DarkSlateGray"><font size="4" color="Gold"><em>If you don't know where you are going, you might wind up someplace else</em></font></span>" --Yogi Berra

+This tutorial will provide an introduction and procedural methodology to creating a development plan.

 # Why Should You Have A Career Development Plan?
 What defines a successful career <u>for you</u>?

-Does everybody need a formal plan in order to be successful?
+Does everybody need a plan in order to be successful?
 No.  There's such a thing as luck too.
 But I bet most people already have a plan in some variant or another.
 For example have you ever written career related objectives on a TODO list or in your New Years resolutions?

 Having a plan serves to remind you of the bigger goals that you want (or think you want) out of life so that you continue to work towards them one day at a time.
 The risk of not having a plan is looking back years later and realizing you got way off track and now feel the pull of midlife crisis bearing down on you.
 Panic creeps in and you might start wondering where it all went wrong, what the meaning of life is and how to get things back on track.